COMMON HRSA COMPLIANCE QUESTIONS: Screening Services

 There is variation on which colorectal cancer screenings are viewed as required (i.e. fecal occult blood testing, sigmoidoscopy, or colonoscopy).
 For example, does a health center meet minimum HRSA Program Requirements if they only provide fecal occult blood testing or must they provide colonoscopies as well?

 Also, there is variation on which breast cancer screenings are viewed as required (i.e. manual breast exams by palpation, mammograms, etc.).
-For example, does a health center meet minimum HRSA Program Requirements if they only provide manual breast exams by palpation or must they provide mammograms as well?
+For example, does a health center meet minimum HRSA Program Requirements if they only provide manual breast exams by palpation or must they provide screening mammograms as well?

-As your health center works toward HRSA Continuous Compliance, make sure you are reviewing the most-recent HRSA/BPHC Site Visit Protocol and HRSA Compliance Manual long before your next FQHC Site Visit.
-Stay-tuned to RegLantern’s blog for the most up-to-date guidance!
+As your health center works toward HRSA Continuous Compliance, make sure you are reviewing the most recent HRSA/BPHC Site Visit Protocol and HRSA Compliance Manual long before your next FQHC Site Visit.
+Stay tuned to RegLantern’s blog for the most up-to-date guidance!

 Subscribe to the RegLantern Blog